 The world has reached a point at which the seven redefined SI base units can now be transformed from definition to practical reality without the need for any type of artifact such as Le Grand K.

 The revised SI redefines the kilogram using a fixed value for the Planck constant and using the definition of the meter and second, which are already based on constants.

 This single change to the definition of the kilogram democratizes precision measurement by making it possible to do more accurate and precise measurement science anywhere in the world (and even the universe), without needing calibration to a specific artifact.
 With this system, should E.T. or Alf come knocking, we would be able to communicate the base units to residents of other planets in other galaxies, who could use them with the same accuracy as we do.

 The immediate effect of this change will not be noticed by consumers in the marketplace.
 A kilogram of sliced turkey at the deli counter will still be the same amount of turkey as far as your grocery scale is concerned.

 The biggest expected change will likely be for manufacturers of scientific instruments, some of whom may need to adapt their products in coming years to accommodate the revised SI method for better determining measures of electric quantities such as the ampere, the volt and the ohm.

-The revised SI is set to be implemented on May 20, 2019.
-If implemented as expected, all measures of mass — whether an eyelash or an airplane — could, if measured with the same technology, be equally accurate and precise.
+May 20, 2019, is the official launch date of the revised SI.
+Now, all measures of mass — whether an eyelash or an airplane — could, if measured with the same technology, be equally accurate and precise.